scholtzm/luatree/README.md

 ## Tests

 luatree tests use [busted](http://olivinelabs.com/busted/) library for their core functionality.
-Once you have this module installed, simply run the following command from the `src` directory:
+Once you have busted and luatree installed, simply run the following command from the `src` directory:

 ```sh
 $ busted